Evian Christ

-Joshua Leary (born 11 June 1989), better known by the stage name Evian Christ, is an English electronic music producer, DJ, songwriter and performance artist from Ellesmere Port, UK.
-He is signed to Tri Angle Records, Warp and Kanye West’s publishing house Donda and record label Very Good Beats.
+Joshua James Leary (born 11 June 1989), better known by the stage name Evian Christ, is an English electronic music producer, DJ, songwriter and performance artist from Ellesmere Port, UK.
+He is signed to Tri Angle, Warp, and Kanye West’s publishing house Donda and record label Very Good Beats.
 He released his debut mixtape Kings and Them in 2012 and gained prominence as a collaborator on West's 2013 album Yeezus.
 He released a further EP on Tri Angle, Waterfall, in 2014, and released his debut album on Warp Records, Revanchist, in 2023.